Highway 13 (film): Plot

-The Norris Trucking Company is plagued by several truck accidents along US highway 13.
+The Norris Trucking Company is plagued by several truck accidents along US highway 13 in the vicinity of Bishop, California.
 Heiress to the company, Henrietta Denton, also is in a fatal accident along the highway.
 Hank Wilson, a truck driver for the company, pulls over and attempts to help.
-Frank Denton goes to see the owner of the Norris Trucking Company, J.E.
-Norris and voices his concerns about the company not being as hands on with looking into the accidents despite his earlier recommendations.
-He goes on to recommend bringing in someone to investigate that he had served with in the war.
+Henrietta's husband Frank Denton goes to see the owner of the Norris Trucking Company, J.E.
+Norris and voices his concerns about the company not rigorously investigating the accidents despite his earlier recommendations.
+He recommends bringing in his war buddy to investigate.

 Hank meets Doris who works at the Clover Cafe and Garage during one of his routes.
 Wondering when he’s going to propose, she asks if he’s asked for the raise that will allow him to get a down payment on a truck of his own he’s been delaying for.
 Mary Hadley, the personnel supervisor, is unconvinced Hank should get the raise.
 Frank Denton walks in and asks Hank if he’s the man who found his wife after the accident and if he noticed anything unusual about it.
 To which Hank said that no, but it is starting to seem a bit odd and coincidental to just be a run of the mill “jinx” as it’s been happening a few too many times and all in the same area.
 Frank thanks him, offers him the raise and excuses himself.

 After the sixth accident, the investigator George Montgomery is hired as one of the company’s truck drivers under cover and shadows with Hank while on one of his routes.
 They stop at the diner and Hank tells Doris about the raise and to set a date.
 After a few weeks, George reports back to Frank that he’s narrowed it down to the Clover Cafe.
 He goes on to say the owner, Pops, also used to run with a gang in the 1920s.
 He also thinks there’s a possible motive to the accidents that would imply inside involvement.